-"I never thought I would ask this question but Robert Pattinson was here earlier this week at TIFF and said he would like to revisit Edward in Twilight," an intrepid Entertainment Tonight reporter asks Stewart, as she's standing next to Laura Dern.
+"I never thought I would ask this question, but Robert Pattinson was here earlier this week at the Toronto International Film Festival and said he would like to revisit Edward in Twilight," an intrepid Entertainment Tonight reporter asks Stewart, as she's standing next to Laura Dern.
 "Would you ever go back?
 Would you ever want to return to that role?"

-Stewart's answer is perfect: "Oh, yeah sure," she says with a laugh, while anxiously rocking.
+Stewart's answer is perfect: "Oh, yeah sure," she says with a laugh, anxiously rocking.

 "Yeah?" the reporter attempts to clarify.

-"I was excited," Dern says of Stewart's answer, acknowledging that she first thought her Jeremiah Terminator LeRoy costar was being serious.
+"I was excited," Dern says after hearing Stewart's answer, acknowledging that she thinks her Jeremiah Terminator LeRoy costar is being serious.
 Stewart consoles her and then grants the reporter an earnest answer when he wonders if Twilight feels like a lifetime ago.
-"Yeah, truly," she says, adding, "On one hand, it's 10 years ago—it's wild, it's surreal to think about that—but then on the other, my memories are still so close to me, it doesn't feel like a lifetime ago, necessarily.
+"Yeah, truly," she says, adding, "On one hand, it's 10 years ago—it's wild, it's surreal to think about that—but on the other, my memories are still so close to me, it doesn't feel like a lifetime ago, necessarily.
 It's trippy."